davidsa-monday/sql-sheets/README.md

 - `skip`: Set to "true" to skip processing this query
 - `pre_file`: Path to a SQL file that should be executed before this query

+### Commands

+- `sql-sheets: Export SQL Query to Google Sheets`
+- `sql-sheets: Export SQL Query to Google Sheets (with pre_file)`
+- `sql-sheets: Export SQL File to Google Sheets`
+- `sql-sheets: Export SQL File to Google Sheets (with pre_file)`

+When you use the “with pre_file” commands, each query’s `--pre_file` is resolved relative to the SQL file and executed once per export run before the main query.
+The results are cached so shared pre-files only run a single time per export.

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 For example: